-This section describes the eight RSWMP elements (program elements) contained in the permit and the ILA: 1) Public Outreach and Education, 2) Public Involvement and Participation, 3) Illicit Discharge Detection and Elimination, 4) Construction Stormwater, 5) Post-Construction Stormwater, 6) Pollution Prevention and Good Housekeeping , 7) Monitoring and Program Evaluation, and 8) Reporting and Record Keeping.
+This section describes the eight RSWMP elements (program elements) contained in the permit and the ILA:

+- 1) Public Outreach and Education

+- 2) Public Involvement and Participation

+- 3) Illicit Discharge Detection and Elimination

+- 4) Construction Stormwater

+- 5) Post-Construction Stormwater

+- 6) Pollution Prevention and Good Housekeeping

+- 7) Monitoring and Program Evaluation

+- 8) Reporting and Record Keeping

 The RSWMP addresses the program elements above through the development of performance measures.
 Each performance measure contains measurable activities that describe specific actions taken to implement the performance measure.

 The program elements are organized consistent with the permit structure in Sections S5, S7 and S8.
 Each program element contains an introductory statement that generally discusses permit requirements and identifies other program elements related to the current program element, called supporting program elements.
 Fact sheets then describe the performance measures within the program element, state goals, identify existing activities, provide measurable activities, and identify assessment documents.
-An example performance measure fact sheet is provided ([Figure 2](#)).
-At the end of each program element is a table summarizing the performance measures, implementation schedules and responsible departments.
+A performance measure fact sheet example is provided ([Figure 2](#)).
+A table summarizing the performance measures, implementation schedules and responsible departments is provided at the end of each program element.